Find Affordable College Courses

 Rock Hill, SC

 Winthrop University ranked #7 on this year’s Best Value Communication & Journalism Schools in South Carolina list.
-Located in the city of Rock Hill, Winthrop is a public college with a moderately-sized student population.
+Located in the small city of Rock Hill, Winthrop is a public school with a medium-sized student population.

-In-state tuition fees for undergraduate students at Winthrop are $15,846 per year.
+Winthrop undergraduate students pay an average of $15,846 in in-state tuition and fees each year.
 Communication & Journalism majors at Winthrop take out an average of $26,425 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $228.

 #8